 Defense in depth means extending encryption to apps and cloud services and could entail a variety of complementary technologies:

-Knowing where sensitive data is stored and how it is protected is also vital.
-Make a registry of every data container, and assign them to proper network segments.
+It is also vital to know where sensitive data is stored and how it is protected.
+Make a registry of every data container and assign them to proper network segments.
 If cloud storage partners are involved, assess their integrity and make changes if needed.

 4. Use Identity Access Management (IAM) to manage user privileges